-The way of presenting the topic
+The way of presenting the issue

-The document is divided into three parts characterized below.
-Each page within a part has specific content that is listed in the page header.
-The references to other pages are rare.
+The document is divided into four parts which are characterized below.
+Each page has a specific content that is listed in its header.
+The references to other pages are limited.
+We try to make our standpoints to the problems and their solutions dense and at the same time presented as unambiguously as possible.
+That's why we use math tools.

-Part 0: Why new management software is a must / Why PPROI
+Part 0.
+Why New Management Software is a Must / Why PPROI